spiral/docs/filters/composite.md

 }
 ```

-Such filter can accept following data format:
+Such Filter can accept the following data format:

 ```json
 {